 When it comes to commercial or retail property performance today, the rent for a property can be made up from a number of factors, all of which should be optimised to the plans of the landlord.
 A good commercial real estate agent should have the experience and the ideas to help in that way.
-Here are some ideas from our Newsletter this week.

 So what are some factors that need to be watched in structuring a lease for a new tenant?
 Here are a few of the big ones: